 Pre-conference tutorials have been organized to provide in-depth learning prior to the start of the technical program.
 All courses will be taught in a classroom setting.
-Electronic course notes will be made available for download by registered attendees from the conference website; registered attendees are encouraged to download notes in advance of the tutorials.
+Instructors have the option to make course notes available for download by registered attendees via the conference website; registered attendees are encouraged to download notes in advance of the tutorials.
 Paper notes will not be provided.
 Power will not be available to course attendees for individual laptop computers; please come prepared with adequate battery power if required.

 Tutorials are sold as a full day of courses: